Introduction to Yoga Philosophy Series: The Eight Limbs of Yoga

 In the western world many of us refer to the yoga practice as ‘doing’ yoga or ‘going to yoga’, but Yoga is more than physical exercise.
 It is a practice that transcends physicality and it is very personal and subjective.
 Regardless of what yoga is to you, it is important to note that there is a philosophical aspect to yoga that allows us to understand the practice at a deeper level.

-For those who are not familiar with yoga philosophy, we are going to start slow with one of the first things you learn during teacher training: the Eight Limbs of Yoga.
+For those who may not be familiar with yoga philosophy, we are going to start slow with one of the first things you learn during teacher training: the Eight Limbs of Yoga.
 Also known as Patanjali’s guidelines for self-discipline and ethical conduct.
-By learning and following these guidelines, we not only get to know ourselves better, but they help us move forward on our spiritual path and evolve our yoga practice.
+By learning and following these guidelines, we not only get to know ourselves better, but they help us move forward on our spiritual path and evolve our yoga practice!

 The Eight Limbs of Yoga:

-- Asana - We know this as postures, and they are.
-What many do not know is that the purpose of these postures is to bring steadiness, health, lightness and balance to the body.
+- Asana - We know asanas as physical postures, and they are.
+What many do not know is that the purpose of these postures is to bring steadiness, health, lightness and balance to the body, and to prepare the body and mind for deeper meditation.

 - Pranayama - This is the science of breathing, the essence of life and the expansion and managing of the life force within us.

-- Pratyahara - Refers to the taming of the senses or withdrawing the senses from the outer world in order to heighten inner awareness.
+- Pratyahara - This refers to the taming of the senses or withdrawing the senses from the outer world in order to heighten inner awareness.

-- Dharana - Refers to concentration and the ability to focus exclusively on only one thing or object.
+- Dharana - This is our concentration and the ability to focus exclusively on only one thing or object.

-- Samadhi - It is the connection of the universal self with the self.
-It is considered moving towards sameness and ultimate bliss.
+- Samadhi - Samadhi is the connection of the universal self with the individual self.
+It is considered as moving towards sameness and ultimate bliss.

-So, Next time you are ready to unroll your Shakti Warrior eco-friendly yoga mat, take a moment to pause and think about these guidelines and notice how your practice, and your life, change for the better and evolve to new levels of undeniable awareness, understanding, compassion and love.
+So, Next time you are ready to unroll your Shakti Warrior eco-friendly yoga mat, (and we recommend trying the Chakra Pro Yoga Mat so you can visualize aligning your energetic body while you are also aligning the physical), take a moment to pause and think about these guidelines and notice how your practice, and your life, change for the better and evolve to new levels of undeniable awareness, understanding, compassion and love.

 Whether you're gluten free, trying to be healthy or just craving pizza - cauliflower crust pizza is the way to go!
 I honestly never thought I'd prefer it to traditional pizza because lets face it bread it bread but this is yummier because its so much more flavourful.
 So warning everyone ahead of time: once you taste this cauliflower pizza, you will never enjoy a regular pizza again.
 Feel free to adjust your the quantities to your taste, and remember if you have a spice really use it, don't just sprinkle it.